 While Christmas can be the most sentimental time of the year, is not always the most wonderful.
 After a few days (or maybe just a few hours), our kids start to go crazy.
 And, Mom and Dad?
 Well they, “can hardly wait for school to start again!”
 But until that day arrives, they have to cope with their kids as best they can.
 So, us parents start appealing to the Big man up North.
 As the song says, “You better watch out…Santa Clause is coming to town!”
 “Junior, you do that one more time, and I’ll tell Santa not to bring you any presents.”
 Oh, the holiday manipulation!
 But wait…it gets better!

-Ok so what’s the big deal?
+So what’s the big deal?
 Don’t we want our kids to exercise self-control?
 The answer is most decidedly yes!
-We should want our kids to behave well.
+We want our kids to behave well.
 And no, The Elf on the Shelf is not the worst Christmas tradition ever.
 (Watch “Fred Clause” sometime.
 Any hoo…moving on…)

 But, Christmas is about the free gift of eternal life.
 Jesus didn’t arrive so that good little boys and girls could work their way to heaven.
 He didn’t come to save the self-righteous.
 He came to save the lost, the down trodden, and the sinners.
 When we make Christmas about works and manipulation, we distort Christ; we distort the whole point of Christmas.
 We should give our kids gifts because we love them.
 They don’t deserve them.
 At least, I never did as a kid.